Plan Ahead to Save Energy

-It’s not unusual for a designer, builder, or homeowner to post a question on Green Building Advisor like the following: “We just finished framing, installing windows, and roofing.
+It’s not unusual for a designer, builder, or homeowner to ask a question like the following: “We just finished framing, installing windows, and roofing.
 What’s the best way to insulate?”

 My usual reaction is “Really?
 You’re asking now?”

 Leaving these decisions to the last minute limits your options.
 The most common approach to insulating a home in much of the United States is to fill the stud bays with fiberglass batts and, once the ceiling drywall is installed, to unroll more fiberglass insulation in the attic—a simple approach that doesn’t work very well.
 To build a house that performs at a high level, your insulation strategy must be part of the design process.

 Why would anyone leave decisions about insulation to the last minute?
 Some builders think, “We’ll either fill the stud bays with fiberglass batts, or, if the homeowner wants to pay for an upgrade, we’ll just use spray foam.”
 The trouble with this approach is that a wall with insulation only between the studs still has a lot of thermal bridging through the framing.

 If you care about this thermal bridging—and you should, because thermal bridging through studs reduces the whole-wall R-value considerably—you need to include exterior rigid foam or exterior mineral wool, or to frame a double-stud wall.
 Once the windows are in, it’s usually too late to install rigid foam or mineral wool on the exterior side of the wall sheathing, and it’s certainly too late to think about a double-stud wall.
 This decision has to be made at the design stage, before the walls are framed.